Netflix/dgs/docs/data-loaders.md

 }
 ```

-Individual Bean names combined with `@Qualifier` annotations will result in the proper executor being autowired to the corresponding Data loader.
+Individual Bean names combined with `@Qualifier` annotations will result in the proper executor being autowired to the corresponding data loader.

 ```java
 @DgsDataLoader(name = "slow")